ssuvarna1234/LA_SDG_Intern_2020/README.md

 # LA_SDG_Intern_2020
-This was apart of the summer 2020 LASDG internship.
+These scripts were generated for my internship with the LASDG 2020 cohort.